 5. Fuji Q Highland: Go Ice Skating

 Fuji Q Highland is an amusement park located on the foothills of Mt.
-Fuji in the city of Fujiyoshida.
-This park boasts of the largest skating rink in the country, which also serves as a swimming pool in the summers.
-Aside from the rink, the park also has some amusement rides such as roller-coasters and Ferris wheels.
+Fuji in Fujiyoshida.
+This park boasts the largest skating rink in the country, which also serves as a swimming pool in the summer.
+Aside from the rink, the park also has some amusement rides such as roller coasters and Ferris wheels.
 The rink is very well maintained and the park gives one of the best views of the sacred Mt.
 Fuji.
-Skating is considered among one of the top activities to indulge in at Japan in December.
+Skating is considered one of the top activities to indulge in Japan in December.

 6. Rokuon-ji Temple: Explore